‘ONE OF OUR COPS IS MISSING’

 The first four episodes of ‘Mother Earth’ in its first CD box set are as follows.
 There’s ‘One of Our Cops Is Missing’ by Andrew Smith, who is also the script editor on the ‘Star Cops’ audios; ‘Tranquility and Other Illusions’ by Ian Potter; ‘Lockdown’ by Christopher Hatherall and ‘The Thousand Ton Bomb’ by Guy Adams.
 All of the four episodes in the first CD box set are directed by Helen Goldwyn.

 So let’s take a look at the first four episodes of ‘Mother Earth’ and find out whether I like this bold new direction of the ‘Star Cops’ series.
-Who know?
+Who knows?
 Maybe I’ll want some more audio episodes after listening to ‘Mother Earth’ in its entirety.
 Maybe the audios will be more exciting than the TV series.

 Andrew Smith was also a former policeman before he returned to pen ‘Doctor Who’ stories and ‘Star Cops’ episodes for Big Finish.
 So his police experience should assist here with this ‘Star Cops’ revival.

 The episode of course opens with a brand-new theme tune composed by Howard Carter.
 Now this should be interesting.
 How have Big Finish done their theme music for their ‘Star Cops’ audio series?

 Yeah…um… No disrespect, Big Finish.
 But I prefer the original theme song by Justin Hayward for the TV series.
 I mean, that song was very catchy compared to the new theme tune you’ve come up with.

 Look, I get it.
 You need to establish a new identity with ‘Star Cops’.
 But if you want to have the familiar tone of ‘Star Cops’, you should have the old theme song as well as some of the original cast.